Keyboard shortcuts

 );

 challenges — One or more per authorization.
+All challenges for a given authorization share the same token.

 CREATE TABLE challenges (